JS-Bok/Clustered-hidden-Markov-models/code/README.md

 #### 2-1.
 EM Algorithm for MLE of CHMM
 - **File:** `EM_MLE.R`
 - **Description:**
-  Implements an EM algorithm for the Maximum Likelihood Estimation (MLE) of CHMM via the `EM_MLE` function.
+  Implements an EM algorithm for the Maximum Likelihood Estimation of CHMM via the `EM_MLE` function.

 #### 2-2.
 EM Algorithm for MPLE of CHMM
 - **File:** `EM_MPLE.R`
 - **Description:**
-  Implements an EM algorithm for the Maximum Penalized Likelihood Estimation (MPLE) of CHMM.
+  Implements an EM algorithm for the Maximum Penalized Likelihood Estimation of CHMM.
   - `EM_MPLE_singleLambda`: EM algorithm using a single penalty parameter.
   - `EM_MPLE`: EM algorithm using multiple penalty parameters.

 #### 2-3.
 EM Algorithm for OE of Stationary HMM
 - **File:** `EM_Oracle.R`
 - **Description:**
-  Implements an EM algorithm for Oracle Estimation (OE) of a stationary Hidden Markov Model (HMM).
+  Implements an EM algorithm for Oracle Estimation of CHMM.
   - `EM_Oracle_Sim{i}_A{j}`: Oracle estimation function for Simulation `{i}`, using the `{j}`-th transition matrix.

 #### 2-4.
 EM Algorithm for OE of FHMM
 - **File:** `EM_FHMM.R`
 - **Description:**
-  Implements an EM algorithm for the OE of an FHMM.
+  Implements an EM algorithm for the OE of FHMM.
   - `fhmm`: Function for OE of FHMM.

 ---